jcfitzpatrick12/spectre/README.md

 ## Solar Radio Observations ☀️
-As glimpse of what `spectre` can do, here's some recorded observations of the huge X9.0 solar flare on October 3rd 2024.
+As a glimpse of what `spectre` can do, here are some recorded observations of the huge X9.0 solar flare on October 3rd 2024.
 The figure below compares a `spectre` spectrogram (second panel) captured in the West End of Glasgow using an SDRPlay RSP1A, to that observed by a [CALLISTO](https://e-callisto.org/) spectrometer stationed in Egypt, Alexandria (top panel).

 ![Solar flare observations comparison](docs/gallery/comparison.png)